Kozmn/nlr-allorecognition-ml/README.md

 > embeddings.
 The AF3 work is parallel evidence about where the interface
 > lies, not an input to the classifier.

-This is the code base for a master's thesis at the University of Wrocław (Faculty of Biological Sciences).
+This is the code base for a master's thesis at the Wrocław University of Science and Technology.

 ---